canonical/serial-vault/README.md

 #### Output message
 The method returns a signed serial assertion using the key from the vault.

+### /v1/pivot (POST)
+> Find the model pivot details for a device.

+Takes the serial assertion from a device and returns the model pivot details for the device.

+#### Input message
+The serial assertion of the manufacturer's device.

+#### Output message
+The method returns details of the model pivot, to convert the device to a reseller model.

+### /v1/pivotmodel (POST)
+> Generate the model assertion for the pivoted model for a device.

+Takes the serial assertion from a device and returns the model assertion for the pivoted model of the device.

+#### Input message
+The serial assertion of the manufacturer's device.

+#### Output message
+The method returns details of the model assertion of the pivoted model, to convert the device to a reseller model.

 [travis-image]: https://travis-ci.org/CanonicalLtd/serial-vault.svg?branch=master
 [travis-url]: https://travis-ci.org/CanonicalLtd/serial-vault